Understanding connecting to external data

 Selecting special processing by connection string

 Many special processing rules can be determined according to the data provider.
 However, some are specific to an OleDb or Odbc driver.
 These rules can be enabled according to text in the connection string.
-For example when asked a list of tables, drivers will typically return a column called "TABLE_NAME".
+For example when asked a list of tables, drivers will typically return a column called "TABLE_NAME", but this is not true for all.

-- QuickBooksTypeDatabasesConnectionStringElements - The value must uniquely match a portion of the connection string for the dropdown menu or database schema lookup.
+- QuickBooksTypeDatabasesConnectionStringElements - The value must uniquely match any portion of the connection string used for the dropdown menu or database schema lookup.

 Example QuickBooks and BrandXDb setup